mahdihaghverdi/FastBlog/docs/roadmap.md

 ### `v4.0.0`
 Comments will arrive in this version of `FastBlog`.

-Now users can comment on each other's posts.
+Now users can comment on each other's posts; also, they can respond to comments as well.

+A comment system like instagram
+- Always the first five base comments of the posts will be returned automatically, for further comments, they should request.

+- Each comment can have infinite number of replies, but in returning them, only five of them will be returned, for more they should request more.

+- Only on the global link of the posts, comments will be shown
 ----
 ### `v5.0.0`
 Post recommendation system will be implemented.